andrej-fischer/cloneHD/README.md

 *    `--maxcn-mask [file]`  A maximum total copy number for individual chromosomes can be specified.
 This is useful, if large copy numbers are expected in only in part of the genome.
+In chromosomes not specified in this file, the value of `--maxcn` is used.

 *    `--chr [file]`  The normal copy number for every single chromosome can be specified.
 Needed for non-human DNA.
 If not